Tan051107/AllWays/README.md

 The prototype covers the full accessible group-travel journey — from setting up the trip, to living through it day by day, to settling up afterward.

-### 3.1 Host Preferences — Accessibility as a first-class trip setting
+### 3.1 Accessibility Preferences — Accessibility as a first-class trip setting

 <p align="center">
   <img src="docs/screens/01-host-preferences.png" alt="Host Preferences screen showing accessibility toggles" width="240" />
 </p>

 Group travel often ignores accessibility until it's too late.
-AllWays flips that: the host defines mobility and comfort needs upfront, the app generates a step-free draft itinerary, and the group adds their own needs from a shared planning workspace.
+AllWays flips that: the participants define mobility and comfort needs upfront, the app generates a step-free draft itinerary, and the group adds their own needs from a shared planning workspace.

 ### 3.2 Today View — Live, adaptive daily guidance